DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

-column | [Column](grid.md#column) | A column object associated with the header cell. allowSorting | boolean | Specifies whether a user can change the associated column's sorting state. sortingDirection? | 'asc' &#124; 'desc' | Specifies the associated column's sorting direction. onSort | ({ direction: 'asc' &#124; 'desc' &#124; null, keepOther: boolean }) => void | An event that initiates changing column's sorting direction.
+column | [Column](grid.md#column) | A column object associated with the header cell. allowSorting | boolean | Specifies whether a user can change the associated column's sorting state. sortingDirection? | 'asc' &#124; 'desc' | Specifies the associated column's sorting direction. onSort | ({ direction?: 'asc' &#124; 'desc' &#124; null, keepOther?: boolean }) => void | An event that initiates changing column's sorting direction.
 Keeps the current sorting state if `keepOther` is set to true.
-Cancels sorting by the current column if `directions` is set to null. showGroupingControls | boolean | Specifies whether to render a control that toggles the associated column's grouping state. onGroup | () => void | An event that invokes grouping by the associated column. allowResizing | boolean | false | Specifies whether table column resizing is enabled.
+Cancels sorting by the current column if `direction` is set to null. showGroupingControls | boolean | Specifies whether to render a control that toggles the associated column's grouping state. onGroup | () => void | An event that invokes grouping by the associated column. allowResizing | boolean | false | Specifies whether table column resizing is enabled.